October 19, 2024

 2. Your Posts Lack Variety

 How often have you used the same post template, team photo, or stock image?
-Although you may be able to get away with this to some extent, eventually your social media assets are due for a refresh.
+Although you may be able to get away with this to some extent, eventually, your social media assets are due for a refresh.

 3. You Aren’t Posting at the Correct Times

-You may have found yourself googling “When is the best time to post on Facebook?” or “What days should I post on Instagram?” and the correct answer is: it depends!
 As much as some articles may try to sell you on the best times to post on social media, this varies heavily on your audience, industry, and content.

-Other than using good reasoning, you should also pay mind to the insight that social media platforms provide you with.
-You can see which days your traffic spikes and some platforms, like TikTok, Youtube, and LinkedIn, even show you exactly when your followers are using the platform!
+Besides using sound reasoning, you should also consider the insight that social media platforms provide.
+You can see which days your traffic spikes, and some platforms, like TikTok, YouTube, and LinkedIn, even show you exactly when your followers are using the platform!

 4. You Aren’t Using a Call-to-Action (CTA)